-• When you upgrade from 6.0.2 to 8.0.2, the Echo Cancellation setting will change from Off to Internal.
-Internal is the default setting for 8.0.2 and is roughly equivalent to the Off setting in 6.0.2.
+• When you upgrade from 6.0.2 to 8.0.4, the Echo Cancellation setting will change from Off to Internal.
+Internal is the default setting for 8.0.4 and is roughly equivalent to the Off setting in 6.0.2.

 If you experience lip-sync and CPU usage problems when using PVX with a new Logitech camera (such as the QuickCam Fusion and the QuickCam Pro 5000), check if the camera has built-in AEC.
 If it does, disable AEC using the camera's configuration software.
 You may also want to disable all other Logitech features, such as face tracking.
-For more information, refer to the Selecting Audio and Video Devices for Use with Polycom PVX document, available at http://www.polycom.com/common/pw_item_show_doc/1,1276,4556,00.pdf.
+For more information, refer to the Configuring Video and Audio Devices for Use with Polycom PVX document, available from www.polycom.com/support/pvx804.

 - For optimum audio performance, connect an external microphone to the same device as the external speaker set.
-Once connected, be sure to select the device in the PVX audio options under Setup > Audio > Audio Input Device. - You may experience audio anomalies using USB audio with your ViaVideo or ViaVideo II cameras.
-Polycom recommends using analog audio instead. - To minimize the echo that might be returned to the person at the far site, do the following: - Verify that Automatic Gain Control is enabled on the Setup > Audio page. - Reduce the volume of the local speakers. - Separate the microphone and speakers as far as possible. - You may notice loss of far-site audio when you speak at the same time as the far site when using a ViaVideo or ViaVideo II camera. - Many Bluetooth® headsets only support telephone quality audio and degrade the wideband audio feature in PVX.
-Consider the frequency response and convenience tradeoff when using a Bluetooth headset.
+Once connected, be sure to select the device in the PVX audio options under Setup > Audio > Audio Input Device. - To minimize the echo that might be returned to the person at the far site, do the following: - Verify that Automatic Gain Control is enabled on the Setup > Audio page. - Reduce the volume of the local speakers. - Separate the microphone and speakers as far as possible.

+- Many Bluetooth® headsets only support telephone quality audio and degrade the wideband audio feature in PVX.
+Consider the frequency response and convenience tradeoff when using a Bluetooth headset. - You may notice an increase or decrease of the system's audio volume level when starting the Polycom PVX application.